sentientazure/superblogdocs/03_new_django_project/02_python_2_creating_a_django_project.md

 - `__init__.py`: This is an empty file that tells Python to treat this folder as a Python package.
 - `settings.py`: This file contains the (you guessed it) settings of our project.
 - `urls.py`: This file contains the URL paths that our website will handle.
 This'll make more sense when we get into it.
 - `wsgi.py`: This is a file that allows your project to be deployed.
+Although we won't be getting into that this project, it's good to know for when you deploy your websites.

 ### Creating the Django app

 Django allows us to separate parts of our website into Django _apps_.
 All of the functionality of the website is in these apps.
+An example to explain these Django apps and why Django has these apps is in an e-commerce site.
+An e-commerce site usually has accounts, the products, the cart, and payment.
+Each of those large components of the website could be put in its own app.
+So anything and everything related to handling accounts, registration, password resets, account deletion would be handled within a single Django app.
+Anythiing related to the products, categories of products, rating systems, search, recommended products, and so on could be handled within a single Django app dedicated to that part of the website.

+Django apps are nothing magical though, they're just folders and files meant to keep your code organized.
+You could put the entire website, no matter how complex, into a single Django app.
+It would be a coder's nightmare, and fair reason for your fellow teammate coders to learn sorcery and curse you in your sleep for condemning them to such a fate.
+But technically it's possible.

 So let's start by creating one now!

 ```bash
 (superblog_env)$ cd superblog